dparo/ai-project/README.md

   tend to be cheap, while operators like `^` `==` tend to branch more which causes more visible exponential memory consumption

-* This interpreter is not obviously and `industrial strength proven` interpreter and may only be used with caution and just to have some fun.
+* This interpreter is not obviously an `industrial strength proven` interpreter and may only be used with caution and just to have some fun.
   Don't rely on it to try to synthesize logic circuits with **millions** of `logic gates`.